 Widower Steve Douglas raises three sons with the help of his father-in-law, and is later aided by the boys' great-uncle.
 An adopted son, a stepdaughter, wives, and another generation of sons join the loving family in later seasons.

-Widower Steven Douglas is left to bring up three boys all by himself with the aide of his housekeeper "Uncle Charlie".
+Widower Steven Douglas is left to bring up three boys with the aid of his father-in-law, Michael "Bub" O'Casey, and later Bub's brother, "Uncle Charley."
 The series revolves around the trials and tribulations of life's experiences as a single parent family.Written by

 9 of 22 people found this review helpful.

 Was this review helpful to you?

 | Report this